-There is very little risk in dental X-rays.
-We are especially careful to limit the amount of radiation to which children are exposed.
-Lead aprons and high-speed film are used to ensure safety and minimize the amount of radiation.
+There is very little risk in dental x-rays.
+We are especially careful to limit the amount of radiation to which children are exposed to.
+Lead aprons and high-speed dental sensors are used to ensure safety and minimize the amount of radiation.

 Parents should take their children to the dentist regularly, beginning with the eruption of the first tooth.
 Then we can recommend a specific program of brushing, flossing, and other treatments for parents to supervise and teach to their children.
 These home treatments, when added to regular dental visits and a balanced diet, will help give your child a lifetime of healthy habits.